is8ac/aural2/paper/aural2.md

 sample windows are read and, both written to a ring buffer and fed into a TF graph to compute the MFCC, producing a tensor of shape \[13\].
 This tensor is used as the input to the one or more inference LSTM graphs.
-The output of the LSTM, once matmuled, and softmaxed is a list of 50 floats between 0 and 1.
+The output of the LSTM, once `matmul`ed, and `softmax`ed is a list of 50 floats between 0 and 1.
 The nth element of the output is the probability that the world is in state n.
 As the world can be in one and only one state, the probabilities of the various states always sum to 1.